National Address Database

 The color-coded key is described as follows:

-Dark Green color indicates submitted address data has been processed for the following Nineteen (19) whole states: Arizona, Connecticut, Delaware, District of Columbia, Illinois, Indiana, Maine, Massachusetts, Montana, New Jersey, New Mexico, New York, North Carolina, Ohio, Rhode Island, Tennessee, Utah, Vermont, and Virginia; and Twenty-Three (23) partial states including parts of: Alabama, Alaska, Arkansas, California, Colorado, Florida, Iowa, Kansas, Kentucky, Louisiana, Maryland, Minnesota, Missouri, Nebraska, North Dakota, Oklahoma, Pennsylvania, South Carolina, South Dakota, Texas, Washington, Wisconsin, and Wyoming.
+Dark Green color indicates submitted address data has been processed for the following Eighteen (18) whole states: Arizona, Connecticut, Delaware, District of Columbia, Indiana, Maine, Massachusetts, Montana, New Jersey, New Mexico, New York, North Carolina, Rhode Island, Tennessee, Utah, Vermont, Virginia, and West Virginia; and Twenty-Six (26) partial states including parts of: Alabama, Alaska, Arkansas, California, Colorado, Florida, Illinois, Iowa, Kansas, Kentucky, Louisiana, Maryland, Minnesota, Mississippi, Missouri, Nebraska, North Dakota, Ohio, Oklahoma, Pennsylvania, South Carolina, South Dakota, Texas, Washington, Wisconsin, and Wyoming.

-Light Yellow color indicates data has not been provided for processing yet and remains 'In Queue' status for the following Three (3) whole states: Mississippi, Puerto Rico, and West Virginia; and Nine (9) partial states including parts of: Alaska, California, Florida, Kentucky, Nebraska, Oklahoma, Pennsylvania, Texas, and Washington.
+Light Yellow color indicates data has not been provided for processing yet and remains 'In Queue' status for the following Three (3) whole states: Idaho, Puerto Rico, and Virgin Islands; and Nine (9) partial states including parts of: Alaska, Florida, Kentucky, Mississippi, Nebraska, Oklahoma, Pennsylvania, Texas, and Washington.

-Light Purple color indicates data does not exist or is not part of the statewide program for the following Three (3) whole states: Georgia, Idaho, and Nevada; and Eight (8) partial states including parts of: Alabama, Arkansas, Colorado, Iowa, Louisiana, Missouri, Wisconsin, and Wyoming.
+Light Purple color indicates data does not exist or is not part of the statewide program for the following Two (2) whole states: Georgia, and Nevada; and Ten (10) partial states including parts of: Alabama, Arkansas, California, Colorado, Illinois, Iowa, Louisiana, Missouri, Wisconsin, and Wyoming.

-Dark Purple color indicates the data may not be in the public domain for the following Four (4) whole states: Hawaii, Michigan, New Hampshire, and Oregon; and Seven (7) partial states including parts of: Colorado, Kansas, Maryland, Minnesota, North Dakota, South Carolina, and South Dakota.
+Dark Purple color indicates the data may not be in the public domain for the following Four (4) whole states: Hawaii, Michigan, New Hampshire, and Oregon; and Eight (8) partial states including parts of: Colorado, Illinois, Kansas, Maryland, Minnesota, North Dakota, South Carolina, and South Dakota.

 Note that not all states have 100% coverage.

-The map includes a color-coded key that identifies the NAD age of data submission by state.
+The map includes a color-coded key that identifies the NAD age of data submission by county or local partner.

 The color-coded key is described as follows:

-Dark Green color indicates the newest data is less than Six (6) months old for the following Thirteen (13) states: Alabama, Arizona, Illinois, Indiana, Kentucky, Minnesota, Montana, Nebraska, New York, North Carolina, Ohio, Washington, and Wyoming.
+Dark Green color indicates the newest data is less than Six (6) months old for the following Four (4) states: Arizona, Montana, Tennessee, and Utah; and Four (4) partial states including parts of: Florida, Iowa, Kentucky, Louisiana.

-Red color indicates the newest data is at least Three (3) years old for the state of: Wisconsin.
+Red color indicates the newest data is at least Three (3) years old for Zero (0) states, and Two (2) partial states including parts of: Ohio, and Wisconsin.

 Note that not all states have 100% coverage.